Slyvred/War-Thunder-skins-manager/README.md

 4. Build the cli with `cargo build --release`
 5. Run the cli with `./target/release/wt-skins-manager.exe` or `cargo run --release`
 6. Follow the instructions
+7. In War Thunder, apply the skin from the customization menu
-7. Enjoy your new camo
+8. Enjoy your new camo

 ## How to get the camo link*
 1. Go to [live.warthunder.com](https://live.warthunder.com/feed/camouflages/)